balrajum/TCP---Server/README.md

-Simple TCP Client-Server Application
+"Simple TCP Client-Server Application"
-This repository contains a basic implementation of a TCP client-server application written in C. The server accepts connections from clients, receives messages, and responds with a confirmation.
+This repository contains a basic implementation of a TCP client-server application written in C.
+The server accepts connections from clients, receives messages, and responds with a confirmation.
 The client connects to the server, sends a message, and displays the server's response.
 Features

 Server: Listens for incoming connections on port 6666, accepts client messages, and responds with "Message received!".